There are several categories of fees that the WPCA collects.

 |Why the increase?|

-During the FY 2009-2010, The WPCA transitioned from a Special Revenue fund to Enterprise Fund accounting under the Town of Brookfield.
+In 2010, the WPCA transitioned from a Special Revenue fund to Enterprise Fund accounting under the Town of Brookfield.
 Enterprise Fund accounting is required when fees are collected to fully pay for services rendered.
 The WPCA had run a deficit for the previous several years borrowing from the operating fund balances.
 Fee increases are simply required to operate in the black.
-This is judged by the Commission as still a good value—just over $1 per day.
+That had happened in the last 4 years with operations at about break-even in 2016-17.
+These rates are at or below neighboring towns.
+The Commission as still a good value at $1.15 per day about half the price of a cup of coffee.
 This is a favorable rate compared to most neighboring towns.

 How Does the Brookfield Usage Rate Compare?